BOAT-ocean-acoustics/fundamentals/boat_tutorials/conceptual/received_level.md

 (conceptual-receiver)=
-# Acoustic receivers
+# Sound reception

-In this tutorial, we will look under the hood of the receive level (RL) term in the SONAR equation.
+In this tutorial, we will use the receive level (RL) term in the SONAR equation as a starting point to discuss foundational concepts in sound reception.

 ## Receive level
 Receive level (RL) is what we typically measure when trying to listen to the ocean.
 This is intuitive, since when looking back at the [acoustic lives of the orcas](conceptual-intro_orca_and_sonar_equation), you see that: